-"Studies show that during normal moisture years, the park's grassland can support about 1,400 head of bison," explains Chad Kremer, herd manager for Custer State Park.
-"That number fluctuates depending on rainfall and the available rangeland forage."
+Studies show that during normal moisture years, the park's grassland can support about 1,400 head of bison.
+That number fluctuates depending on rainfall and the available rangeland forage.
 The buffalo are on their own to forage.
 The park does not supplement their food supply.

-"We inventory the range conditions each year and

-that determines the number of buffalo we sell at the fall auction in November," says Kremer.
-"We need to keep the buffalo numbers compatible with available forage, and that is why you may see varying numbers for the size of our herd.
-This year we have about 1,400 buffalo in the herd, and we are looking at slowly increasing the herd over time."
+The park inventories the range conditions each year and determines the number of buffalo to be sold at the fall auction in November.
+To keep the buffalo numbers compatible with available forage, the size of the herd varies.
+This year there are about 1,400 buffalo in the herd.

-Kremer points out that for Custer State Park, the Buffalo Roundup is a management tool to prepare for the annual buffalo sale.
-But he says, "It is an event that is open to the public, and we are happy to share it with the thousands of guests who come to experience something out of the old west."
+For Custer State Park, the Buffalo Roundup is a management tool to prepare for the annual buffalo sale.
+The event is open to the public and attended by thousands of guests each year.

-"It truly is a magnificent sight to see-buffalo rumbling across the plains driven by cowboys and cowgirls on horseback.
-It takes you back to days gone by and lets the spectators catch a glimpse of old west history," adds Kremer.
+It truly is a magnificent sight to see-buffalo rumbling across the plains driven by cowboys and cowgirls on horseback.
+It takes you back to days gone by and lets the spectators catch a glimpse of old west history.